onap/archived-cli/docs/open_cli_schema_version_1_0.rst

 *is_secured* entry allows to set the parameter is secured or not.
 By default, this entry is false.
 This is very useful for password kind of parameters.

-For example service-port could be made as insecured:
+For example service-port could be made as in-secured:

     parameters:
       \- name: service-port